St. James Seminary Senior High School: Houses

 St. Thomas Aquinas is named after the influential Italian philosopher, theologian, and jurist regarded as the model teacher for would-be priests, foremost proponent natural theology.
 Aquinas boys wear the GREEN jerseys.

 St. Augustine’s house is named after the early Christian theologian, philosopher and bishop of Hippo Regius in North Africa whose writings and proclamations influenced the development of Western Christianity.
 Students of this house wear the YELLOW jerseys.

-Clubs and Societies

-The school has a number of functional clubs and societies.
-They include the following societies;